Thyraz/energy-custom-graph/README.md

 3. Add the resource to Lovelace (Settings → Dashboards → Resources → **+ ADD RESOURCE**):
    - URL: `/local/community/energy-custom-graph/energycustomgraph.js`
    - Resource type: `JavaScript Module`
-4. Reload your browser cache.
+4. Clear your browser cache and Reload the page.

 ## Usage

-Add the card to a dashboard via YAML or the raw editor:
+Add the card to a dashboard using the graphical card editor or via YAML:

 ```yaml
 type: custom:energy-custom-graph-card